eugenesiow/LLM-Insights/pretraining/multi-node/README.md

 # Multi-Node

-When doing pre-training of large models (more than a billion parameters) with large datasets (trillions of tokens), its almost certain that we will need to use multiple nodes (each node usually maxes out at 8 GPUs and 640GB VRAM) to distribute the training.
+When pre-training large models (more than a billion parameters) with large datasets (trillions of tokens), its almost certain that we will need to use multiple nodes (each node usually maxes out at 8 GPUs and 640GB VRAM) to distribute the training.
 When doing multi-node training, synchronization of GPUs across the network fabric is necessary (e.g. when averaging gradients).
-Hence, when doing pre-training, getting the multi-node design and config right ensures this sync stage doesn't become a bottleneck.
+Hence, when doing pre-training, getting the multi-node design and config right ensures this sync  doesn't become a bottleneck.

 ## The Multi-Node GPU Stack

-- NVIDIA Collective Communications Library ([NCCL](https://developer.nvidia.com/nccl)) - implements efficient means for multi-GPU and multi-node communication.
+- NVIDIA Collective Communications Library ([NCCL](https://developer.nvidia.com/nccl)) - implements efficient multi-GPU and multi-node communication.

 ## Tools